francdoc/libximc/examples/testmatlab/README.txt

 Eng.

-How to work with example on Windows.
+How to work with example.

 For run:
 1. Before launch: